OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### App Components

 Android apps are made of several high-level components that make up their architectures.
-The main components are activities, fragments, intents, broadcast receivers, content providers and services.
+The main components are:

+* Activities
+* Fragments
+* Iintents
+* Broadcast receivers
+* Content providers and services

 All these elements are provided by the Android operating system in the form of predefined classes available through APIs.

 ##### Application Lifecycle

-Android apps have their own lifecycles, that is under the control of the operating system.
-Therefore, apps need to listen to state changes and must be able to react accordingly.
+Android apps have their own lifecycles under the control of the operating system.
+Therefore, apps need to listen to state changes and react accordingly.
 For instance, when the system needs resources, apps may be killed.
-The system selects the ones that will be killed according to the app priority: active apps have the highest priority (actually the same as Broadcast Receivers), followed by visible ones, running services, background services, and last useless processes (for instance apps that are still open but not in use since a significant time).
+The system selects the ones that will be killed according to the app priority: active apps have the highest priority (actually the same as Broadcast Receivers), followed by visible ones, running services, background services, and last useless processes (for instance apps that are still open but have not been in use for a significant time).

 Apps implement several event managers to handle events: for example, the onCreate handler implements what has to be done on app creation and will be called on that event.
 Other managers include onLowMemory, onTrimMemory and onConfigurationChanged.